What is toenail fungus?

 Snake root extract comes from a plant in the sunflower family.
 A 2008 study conducted by the Centro de Investigación Biomédica del Sur and published in Planta Med, found that applying the extract to the affected nail over three months was more effective than treatment with the prescription anti-fungal Penlac (ciclopirox).

 In a recent study published in the Journal of Industrial & Engineering Chemical Research, researchers added silver nanoparticles to store-bought clear nail polish.
 They found that it was effective at tackling toenail fungus.
 If foot fungus is your problem, try these natural home remedies for athlete’s foot.

 Most people have heard of using Vicks VapoRub for a cold, but the camphor and eucalyptus oil in the rub are also effective anti-fungals.
 A 2011 study published in the Journal of the American Board of Family Medicine showed that applying Vicks VapoRub regularly could be effective in getting rid of nail fungus.

 Another popular home treatment is to use Listerine mouthwash on its own or mixed with an equal amount of white vinegar.
-Mouthwash happens to have many surprising alternative uses.

 The podiatrist’s take on home remedies

-“Resorting to folk remedies can be dangerous because it could keep the patient from getting a legitimate diagnosis and treatment.
-Now in some people, this could be a critical thing, because it can be contagious—you can pass it to other people and you can pass it to other parts of your body.
+“Resorting to folk remedies can be dangerous because it could keep the patient from getting a legitimate diagnosis and treatment,” he says.
+“Now in some people, this could be a critical thing, because it can be contagious—you can pass it to other people and you can pass it to other parts of your body.
 So it’s really not something you want to fool with.”

-Left untreated, this condition won’t go away on its own and can cause serious pain, deformity and even lead to further complications.
+Left untreated, this condition won’t go away on its own and can cause serious pain, deformity, and even lead to further complications.
 Podiatrists recommend seeking expert help—you’re better safe than sorry.
 If you’re desperate, though, try these DIY foot and toenail fungus treatments.